nyuolab/tabpfn_in_nsgy/README.md

 # TabPFN in Neurosurgery Demo

 This repository details the experiments used in our paper to analyze the visualize the performance of TabPFN for neurosurgical outcome prediction with the NSQIP dataset.
+This work was conducted with PriorLabs-TabPFN.

 If using this repository, please cite the TabPFN paper (https://www.nature.com/articles/s41586-024-08328-6), the TabPFN extensions repository (https://github.com/PriorLabs/tabpfn-extensions), and our paper.